Premium starting ₹395

 Keep reading to find the possible L2 visa questions and answers for a successful interview.

 An L2 visa is issued to the spouse, minors, and unmarried children under 21 years of an L1 visa holder.
-An L2 visa is of non-immigrant status that remains valid until the L1 holder’s visa validity.
+It is of non-immigrant status and remains valid until the L1 holder’s visa is valid.

-This visa allows an applicant to work full-time with employment authorisation, travel within the US, and go to a school.
+This visa allows an applicant to work full-time with employment authorisation, travel within the US, and attend school.

-Individuals applying for an L2 visa have to go through an interview process.
-This decides their visa application approval.
+Individuals applying for an L2 visa must undergo an interview, which decides their visa application approval.

 Here are some suggestions for L2 visa interview questions and answers to help you get the visa easily.